Gornji Vakuf-Uskoplje

 Gornji Vakuf-Uskoplje (Горњи Вакуф-Ускопље) is a town and municipality located in Central Bosnia Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.

 Etymology

-Although settlements in the area stretches back to prehistoric times, the town with the name Gornji Vakuf arose in the 16th century in the location of the existing settlement called Česta.
-The name Gornji Vakuf refers to the fact that the town was established as a Vakf (in Bosnian: Vakuf; religious trust fund maintained by Muslims working in the financial sector) by Bosniak nobility.
-Mehmed-beg Stočanin, a famous Bosniak bey, is the founder of Gornji Vakuf.
+Although settlements in the area stretch back to prehistoric times, the town with the name Gornji Vakuf arose in the 16th century in the location of the existing settlement called Česta.
+The name Gornji Vakuf refers to the fact that the town was established as a waqf (in Bosnian: Vakuf; religious trust fund maintained by Muslims working in the financial sector) by the Bosniak nobility.
+Mehmed-beg Stočanin, a famous Bosniak bey, was the founder of Gornji Vakuf.
 This town has a typical Bosnian čaršija, which is common within Central Bosnia.
+The name “Uskoplje” has also been used before the Second World War.
+Today, both names are used officially to not offend either ethnic group.